-A unit of state or local government or a public institution of higher education approved for JAG funds will be required to sign and submit the applicable OJP certification regarding compliance with various federal statutes related to information on citizenship and immigration status.
+A unit of state or local government or a public institution of higher education approved for JAG funds will be required to sign and submit the applicable U. S. Department of Justice Office of Justice Programs (OJP) certification regarding compliance with various federal statutes related to information on citizenship and immigration status.
 This condition must be met and the executed certification must be received by the KGGP before any approved JAG award is considered operational.